 A foreclosure attorney is an ideal person to hire to stop foreclosure.
 They can stop a foreclosure sale even if there is a default in mortgage payment.

-Los Angeles, CA November 19, 2015 — A Foreclosure involves a civil lawsuit in which a bank, Mortgage Company or other lien holder engage in a civil lawsuit asking the court to issue an order to sell your property by way of auction in order to satisfy a defaulted debt or mortgage payment.
-The result of this foreclosure is the loss of not just the property but any rights in that property as the mortgage holder gains total ownership of the property.
+Los Angeles, CA November 19, 2015 — A Foreclosure involves a civil lawsuit in which a bank, Mortgage Company or other lien holder engage in a civil lawsuit asking the court to issue an order to sell your property by way of the auction in order to satisfy a defaulted debt or mortgage payment.
+The result of this foreclosure is the loss of not just the property but any rights in that property as the mortgage holder gain total ownership of the property.

 Before now, once there was a default in mortgage payment by mortgagors, the mortgage company often times called the mortgagee could claim automatic ownership of the property.
-With development in law, time is now given to mortgagors to pay off their mortgages before there can be any claim on the property by the mortgagee.
+With the development in the law, time is now given to mortgagors to pay off their mortgages before there can be any claim on the property by the mortgagee.
 Any default in the payment thereafter and the subsequent claim on the property due to this default is what foreclosure sale is all about.

 How to stop a foreclosure

-Though unknown by many, it is possible to stop a foreclosure sale even if there is a default in mortgage payment.
+Though unknown by many, it is possible to stop a foreclosure sale even if there is a default in the mortgage payment.
 Below are the ways to stop foreclosure:

 Filing for Bankruptcy